Skip to main content

 The Wharehuanui Trail

-The new Wharehuanui Trail (Arrowtown to Arthur’s Point) is due to open on 25th May 2024 and will offer another slightly easier option for the Coronet Loop which also cuts out the Bush Creek section.
+The new Wharehuanui Trail (Arrowtown to Arthur’s Point) is due to open in spring 2024 and will offer another slightly easier option for the Coronet Loop which also cuts out the Bush Creek section.
 From Arrowtown you’ll be able to ride along the new trail and connect to the Dan O’Connell Track which joins the Coronet Loop Connector trail up to Skippers Saddle.
 Whilst it’s an easier grade than Bush Creek, it still involves a decent climb up to Skippers.

 The Coronet Loop offers some of the best backcountry mountain biking in New Zealand.